TheCaptainCraken/blog/content/posts/the_defining_decade/index.md

 We often rely heavily on our close friends (our "urban tribe") for support and comfort.
 While these strong ties are important, Jay highlights sociologist Mark Granovetter's research showing that new opportunities (like jobs or crucial information) often come from our *weak ties*.

-Weak ties are acquaintances, former colleagues, friends-of-friends—people outside our immediate circle.
+Weak ties are acquaintances, former colleagues, friends-of-friends: people outside our immediate circle.
 Why are they so valuable?

 * **Access to New Information:** Your close friends likely know the same people and information you do.
 Weak ties bridge you to different networks and possibilities.
 * **Different Perspectives:** Talking to people outside your usual group forces you to articulate your thoughts more clearly and can expose you to new ways of thinking.